jensli/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/03_refactoring_to_functional_style/04_converting_foreach_with_transformation.md

 <a id="imperativetofunctional">&nbsp;</a>
 ## From Imperative to Functional Style

-Here's an example of an iteration, using the `foreach`, that transforms to uppercase a collection of names:
+Here's an example of an iteration, using the for-each, that transforms to uppercase a collection of names:

 ```java
 List<String> names = List.of("Jack", "Paula", "Kate", "Peter");